-Android P Beta 3 or Android P Developers Preview 4 has been officially released for Google Pixel devices and it is now available for downloads.
+Android P Beta 3 or Android P Developers Preview 4 has been officially released for Google Pixel devices and it is now available for users to download.
 For other partner devices, the smartphone users will have to wait for few days or weeks to get Beta 3 update which is touted as the closest version towards the final stable release expected to be made in August 2018.
 As per the reports, Google released the Beta 3 version today on July 2 that focuses mainly on fixing the bugs discovered and reported earlier after the Beta 2 was released and also, it provides optimizations for the stability of the OS on the devices.

 Although there aren’t any major changes as seen in the latest beta update, however, it will include all the features of Android P along with fixes for bugs and lot more.
 If you have signed up for Android Beta Program i.e. for Google Pixel devices, you’ll soon get the update via OTA or you can flash the images of Beta 3 version by yourself.
 However, for other smartphone partners, the update will be sent via OTA in coming weeks.